MathiasPBerger/gboml-docs-test/docs/source/commandline.rst

    --dsp_dw

-* *CSV*: the solution can printed to a CSV file with:
+* *CSV*: the solution can be printed to a CSV file with:

 .. code-block:: bash